 WaitI Can Ask?!
+3

-Social Proof Matters
+Social Proof Matters 3

 "I'm Totally Yelping About This!"
+4

+You Need to Ask!
+5

-Some Classy "Ask" Templates for You5
+Some Classy "Ask" Templates for You 5

 Your Assignment: Gather Your Praise!
+7

-One Last Thing
+One Last Thing 8

-Goodies and Inspiration
+Goodies and Inspiration 9

-Playbook 4: Gracefully Gather Praise
+Playbook 19: Gracefully Gather Praise